Open Accessibility Menu

 • Dialysis Access

-• Traditional catheter insertion for dialysis treatment
+• This requires a traditional catheter insertion for dialysis treatment.

 • Wavelinq catheter - minimally invasive percutaneous dialysis fistula creation